-Within thirty (30) work days of receipt of the appeal, the parties shall meet for the purpose of mediation.
+Within forty (40) calendar days of receipt of the appeal, the parties shall meet for the purpose of mediation.
 The parties agree that the following arbitrators shall serve as mediators on a rotating basis:

 - a.
 Roberta Golick

 - b.
 Gary Altman

 - c.
 Diane Cochran

 - d.
 Mark Irvings